keithjjones/hostintel/README.md

 # Resources:

    - The GeoIP2 Python library - https://github.com/maxmind/GeoIP2-python
+   - Foundation of DNS lookups inspired by http://www.iodigitalsec.com/performing-dns-queries-python/

+# License
+This application is covered by the Creative Commons BY-SA license.

 ```
 This product includes GeoLite2 data created by MaxMind, available from